 It depends who you ask.
 People like Stephen Hawking, Nick Bostrom and Elon Musk have said that we have reason to fear ‘superintelligence’, a form of intelligence that far exceeds that of human beings.

 Expectations get adjusted along the way as well, as they have been in the case of self-driving cars.
-Ford and other car manufacturers they had overestimated how quickly autonomous vehicles would become the norm.
+Ford and other car manufacturers now admit they had overestimated how quickly autonomous vehicles would become the norm.

 Extraordinary things have certainly been done with AI in recent years, but all the successful models had limited goals: winning a board game, recognising a face, translating a sentence.
 Go a bit further and it soon collapses.
 Just try asking Siri a surprise question.